rakirs2/Nand2Tetris/ReadingNotes/CH2_BooleanArithmetic.md

 ### Fixed word size
 If you've ever heard of computers being "8 bit or 16 bit," it generally refers to the limitations of the words size.

+One of the fundamental questions about computers is how do we take a "word size" and convert it into something meaningful for humans.

+- How do we represent positive and negative (and 0)
+- How do we represent decimals

+A question you should ask is what is the implication of a large vs a small word size and if you've ever heard of 32 and 64 bit architectures/problems caused by them.

 ## Glossary

 ### Arithmetic Logic Unit - ALU

 ### Central Processing Unit - CPU

+### Memory Address - reference to a specific piece of information on a computer

 ### nbit - any number bit binary number